-Monsanto And The Weed Scientists: Not A Love Story
+Monsanto Attacks Scientists After Studies Show Trouble For Weedkiller Dicamba

 "If this were any other product, I feel like it would be just pulled off the market, and we'd be done with it," Scott says.

 But dicamba, and the crops created to tolerate it, aren't just any products.
-There's big money behind them.
+There is big money behind them.
 Monsanto, seed dealers, farmers who are struggling with weed problems — they all have a stake in this technology.
 The university scientists who are pointing out problems with them are confronting an economic juggernaut.

 Monsanto — and farmers who want to use dicamba — have been fighting back.
 In Arkansas, where state regulators proposed a ban on dicamba during the growing season next year, Monsanto recently sued the regulators, arguing that the ban was based on "unsubstantiated theories regarding product volatility that are contradicted by science."
-The company called on regulators to disregard information from Jason Norsworthy, one of the University of Arkansas' weed researchers, because he'd recommended that farmers use a non-dicamba alternative from a rival company.
+The company called on regulators to disregard information from Jason Norsworthy, one of the University of Arkansas' weed researchers, because he had recommended that farmers use a non-dicamba alternative from a rival company.
 Monsanto also attacked the objectivity of Ford Baldwin, a former university weed scientist who now works as a consultant to farmers and herbicide companies.

-"I read it as an attack on all of us, and anybody who dares to [gather] outside data," Bob Scott says.
+"I read it as an attack on all of us, and anybody who dares to [gather] outside data," Scott says.
 "And some of my fellow weed scientists read it that way as well."

-Kevin Bradley, at the University of Missouri, says executives from Monsanto have made repeated calls to his supervisors.
+Bradley says executives from Monsanto have made repeated calls to his supervisors.
 "What the exact nature of those calls [was], I'm not real sure," Bradley says.
 "But I'm pretty sure it has something to do with not being happy with what I'm saying."

 I contacted three academic deans at the University of Missouri, asking for details about the calls.
 A university spokesman said they were too busy to respond.

-Monsanto's Scott Partridge, for his part, says that "we are not attacking Dr. Bradley.
+Monsanto's Partridge says, "We are not attacking Dr. Bradley.
 We respect him, his position, opinion, and his work.
 We respect him, and academics in general."

-Bradley says criticism from people in Missouri's farming community whom he's known for years hits him even harder.
+Bradley says criticism from people in Missouri's farming community whom he has known for years hits him even harder.
 "To have somebody say that what [I'm] saying is bad for Missouri agriculture, that's a hard one to take," he says.
 "There's not a lot of glory in these positions, or major financial incentive.
 We chose these jobs to help the farmers in our states."

 Monsanto's explanation for what happened this summer, and how to prevent it, seems to be carrying the day in Washington, D.C.
 Two weeks ago, the Environmental Protection Agency announced that it will allow continued use of dicamba next year.
 The EPA is imposing a few additional restrictions on who can spray it, and when.
 Those restrictions will have little effect, or none at all, on damage caused by volatilization.